 Commentary.
-This "elastic clause" is quite broad and accords the land trust significant protection.
+This "elastic clause" is quite broad and accords Land Trust significant protection against an unduly restrictive interpretation of other rights paragraphs.
+Many other types of rights might be included in the rights paragraph if appropriate.

 4. Prohibitions, Restrictions and Reserved Rights.
-The Property shall be used in a manner consistent with the terms and conditions of this Easement.
+The Property shall be used in a manner consistent with this Easement.
 [The Property may be used as affirmatively permitted in this Easement or in accordance with the restrictions and prohibitions set forth herein.]
 Any activity on or use of the Property that is inconsistent with the purposes of this Easement is prohibited.
 [All uses are prohibited, except for those expressly allowed by this Easement.]
 Granting Owner reserves all rights accruing from Granting Owner's ownership of the Property, including the right to engage in, or to permit or invite others to engage in, all uses of the Property that are permitted herein or are neither expressly prohibited herein nor inconsistent with the purposes of this Easement.
 Ownership rights include the right to sell, lease, or otherwise transfer the Property to anyone Owner chooses, as well as the right to privacy and the right to exclude any member of the public from trespassing on the Property.
 Without limiting the generality of the foregoing, the following activities and uses are expressly prohibited, expressly permitted, or qualifiedly permitted as set forth.
 Nothing in this Easement relieves Owner of any obligation or restriction on the use of the Property imposed by federal, state, and local laws, regulations and requirements.

 Commentary.
-Most donors will be unwilling to use the prohibited "unless expressly permitted" option; it is most likely to be acceptable for forever wild easements.
+In some parts of the country, donors may resist the prohibited "unless expressly permitted" option; it is most likely to be acceptable for forever wild easements.
 It is essential that the easement be clear whether everything is permitted except the prohibited acts or everything is forbidden except the permitted acts.
 Any ambiguity opens the door to potential disputes.

 (1) Extinguishment of Development Rights.
-Except as otherwise reserved to Owner in this Easement, all development rights appurtenant to the Property are hereby released, terminated and extinguished, and may not be used on or transferred to any portion of the Property as it now or hereafter may be bounded or described, or to any other property adjacent or otherwise, or used for the purpose of calculating permissible lot yield of the Property or any other property.
+Except as otherwise reserved to Owner in this Easement, all development rights appurtenant to the Property are hereby released, terminated and extinguished, and development rights may not be used on or transferred to any portion of the Property as it now or hereafter may be bounded or described, or to any other property adjacent or otherwise, or used for the purpose of calculating permissible lot yield of the Property or any other property.
 This Easement shall not create any development rights.